kaiboy24/VehicleManagementTool/README.md

 # VehicleManagementTool
-This is just a simple vehicle management tool for practice purposes for designing a software.
+This is a simple vehicle management tool for practice purposes regarding software design including principles such as:
+- Design patterns,
+- correct use of data structures,
+- functional programming
+- single responsibility principle
+- clean code